yinyangsammy/snapshot-location-assessment/README.md

 # Irregular Structure

--   ## Embedded CSS
+## Embedded CSS

--   The wise fx currency widget came with inline styling which I have preserved, adding lazy loading and referrerpolicy to further improve the website's best practices.
+-   The wise fx currency widget came with its own inline styling, which I have preserved, also adding lazy loading and a referrerpolicy to further improve the website's best practices.

--   ## Embedded Javascript
+## Embedded Javascript

-####   I have kept the script inline for:
+I have kept the script inline for:

 * The PEXELS picture carousel.

 * The postcode-link modal.

-The functionality of both seem to work much more smoothly that way.
+The functionality of both seem to work much more efficiently that way.
 At some point, I will try to deduce why.
 More on both in the Bugs section below.

 # Features

--   ## Current Features:
+## Current Features:

 -   A nav bar, enabling the user to easily navigate from safety map to  weather map to homepage.
 -   A clickable SVG map with interactive country tiles that fill with colour on hover and fades out on scroll down.